BarryCarlyon/insomna-twitch-extension-barrycarlyon/README.md

 }
 ```

-A `version` isn't required, just make sure to specify a `version` as dictated by the Twitch Documentation for the relevant endpoints, either in the query parameters or JSON body depending on the endpoint.
+A `version` isn't required, just make sure to specify a `version` as dictated by the Twitch Documentation for the relevant endpoints, either in the `Query` parameters or JSON body depending on the endpoint.

+You can specify a `version` to make your environment more similar to a production `.env`

 Please ensure that `owner_id` is expressed as a `string` otherwise the generated JWT's will not be valid.

-The plugin will not fix this for you to ensure that you don't make the same mistake when moving to production code.
+This Plugin will not fix/cast to String for you, to ensure that you don't make the same mistake when moving to production code.
 So for example:

 ```json
 {